 That said, based on our assessment we continue to implement changes that we feel will improve our program.
 In response to student comments, we have revised our curriculum in the following ways.
-We eliminated the Capstone Planning course and are streamlining the material from that course and incorporating it into our ODS 245 ODS Field Expedition course.
-We changed the scheduling of our Wilderness Medicine class per student requests.
-In response to our own evaluation of student skills, we want to work more on refining students' hard skills in the field.
-We determined in faculty meetings that we will continue to refine our fall Ocean Studies-spring Mountain Studies curriculum and that we want it to serve as the backbone of our ODS certificate program.
-Finally, we are working with faculty in natural sciences and social sciences to implement the new Program on the Environment.
+Last year, we eliminated the Capstone Planning course and streamlined the material, incorporating it into our ODS 245 ODS Field Expedition course.
+We will continue to refine our fall Ocean Studies-spring Mountain Studies curriculum and that we want it to serve as the backbone of our ODS certificate program.